Death from the Skies!: Reviews

 and Rebecca Watson from Skepchick.
 It was also reviewed for Smithsonian magazine by Sarah Zielinski.

-Appearances in Other Media
+Appearances in other media

 In 2010 the Discovery Channel had a documentary called Phil Plait's Bad Universe.
-This show was based on a few chapters of the book.
-George Hrab and Phil Plait recorded a song called "Death from the Skies" whose lyrics is based on some of the events covered in the book.
+The show was based on a few chapters of the book.

+George Hrab and Phil Plait recorded a song called "Death from the Skies" with lyrics based on some of the events covered in the book.